JoshDoody/fsn/coach/faq.md

 If we don’t work together to negotiate your offer, please please please make sure you negotiate it yourself!
 Some type of negotiation is better than no negotiation.

 But the best type of negotiation is working with a professional who does this for a living—that’s me!
-For most of my clients, my strategy fee is 1–2% of their total compensation _at most_, which means my fee is a relatively small investment with tremendous upside.
+For most of my clients, my Strategy Fee is 1–2% of their total compensation _at most_, which means my fee is a relatively small investment with tremendous upside.

 It’s difficult to quantify how much you could be leaving on the table when you don’t negotiate optimally, but it’s probably several times my fee.